gsp8181/ha-istrip-lamp-esphome/README.md

 - Controls BLE RGB LED strips that use the iStrip protocol.
 - Supports on/off, color, brightness, and a variety of animated effects.
 - Integrates with Home Assistant via ESPHome API.
-- Exposes effect selection, speed, and brightness as Home Assistant entities.
-- Button to trigger effects directly from Home Assistant.

 ## Hardware

 - ESP32 development board
-- Compatible BLE RGB LED strip (iStrip protocol)
+- Compatible BLE RGB LED (iStrip protocol)

 ## Usage

 1. **Configure your WiFi credentials** in `secrets.yaml`.
 2. **Flash the ESP32** with the provided ESPHome YAML (`ble_rgb_lights.yaml`).
 3. **Add the device to Home Assistant** using ESPHome integration.
+Check the devices settings tab and it will show up automatically
 4. **Control the light**:
    - Use the light entity for on/off, color, and brightness.
    - Use the select, number, and button entities to choose and trigger effects.